sodasmile1121/amazon-website-project/README.md

 ## Acknowledgements

 I would like to express my gratitude to the SuperSimpleDev channel for providing me with solid JavaScript knowledge.
+This project primarily focuses on the JavaScript section, while the HTML and CSS were provided by the lecturer.
 The homepage and order page were developed based on this course, while I independently built the checkout and tracking pages.
 Special thanks to SuperSimpleDev for their comprehensive JavaScript Full Course.

 Course Link: [SuperSimpleDev JavaScript Full Course](https://www.youtube.com/watch?v=EerdGm-ehJQ&t=54s)